brij01/Python_course/array-oriented-programming/4-scaling.md

 np.divide(tmp7, tmp8)            # tmp7 / tmp8     This is the result!
 ```

-("Roughly" because NumPy attempts to "fuse" some operations to avoid intermediate arrays, which accounts for this 30% difference in speed.
-But the 3× faster C function is completely "fused".)
+("Roughly" because NumPy attempts to "fuse" some operations to avoid intermediate arrays, which accounts for this small difference in speed.
+But the 2× faster C function is completely "fused".)

 Remember, though, that NumPy is hundreds of times faster than a Python `for` loop,